 So I just fired off the first draft of my new screenplay to an actor, asking if they’d consider playing the title role.
 The actor confirmed receipt of the script via email and thanked me, then signed off with this email signature:

-If you haven’t been living under a stale tuna bagel for the last 7 years, you’ll recognize that as a jab at the default “Sent from my iPhone” signature that many iPhone users include at the end of emails they send from their infamous “Think Different” devices.
+If you haven’t been living under a stale tuna bagel for the last decade or so, you’ll recognize that as a jab at the default “Sent from my iPhone” signature that many iPhone users include at the end of emails they send from their infamous “Think Different” devices.

-To that end, allow me to check in with a short list of essential screenwriting iPhone apps (and some for iPads as well) – apps which I believe should be a part of any discerning, elitist iPhone screenwriter’s library, if he or she hopes to continues to remain the better of, and more educated than, the peasants using all of those knuckle-dragging non-Apple devices.
+In any case, here’s a short list of screenwriting iPhone apps (and some for iPads as well) – apps which I believe should be a part of any discerning, elitist iPhone screenwriter’s library, if he or she hopes to continues to remain the better of, and more educated than, the peasants using all of those knuckle-dragging non-Apple devices.

 (free, paid upgrade available)